Remember the first mobile phone cameras? And the grainy, blurry, low-quality photos they produced?

 To take a stunning portrait, follow the principles above: use natural light, choose an appealing background, and explore shooting from different angles to capture a more interesting shot.
 Some phones even include a portrait mode, which will optimize lighting and focus.

-Now that you know how to take amazing photos using your phone, learn how to edit them using our step-by-step guide.
-Master the techniques for producing incredible content for your brand account using a few inexpensive and easy-to-learn tools.
+Now that you know how to take amazing photos using your phone, learn how to edit them using our step-by-step guide, or watch this video tutorial that walks you through the foundations of how to edit your photos for Instagram using Adobe Lightroom on your phone:

 Save time managing your Instagram presence using Hootsuite.
 From a single dashboard you can schedule and publish photos directly to Instagram, engage the audience, measure performance, and run all your other social media profiles.
 Try it free today.